nautechsystems/nautilus_trader/docs/source/developer_guide/testing.rst

 left in place in case there is a change to the production code - which these checks could then catch.

-Other 'design-time' exceptions may also be impossible to test for, and so 100% test coverage is not the ultimate goal.
+Other `design-time` exceptions may also be impossible to test for, and so 100% test coverage is not the ultimate goal.